neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 `./a_2021_10_14_setup.sh`

-Verify requests for updates and downloads of additional spaces and usage of storage space by pressing y, define VNC password for user minkow in the respective dialogues.
+Verify requests for updates and downloads of additional spaces and usage of storage space by pressing y, define VNC password for user minknow in the respective dialogues.

 Please note:  For unclear reasons firefox crashes during the system updates.
-Reasons so far unclear
+This does (so far) not impair this procedure.

 Upon completion, you be asked for verification of a reboot.

 Make sure there is *no* Minion unit connected to the PC.
 A connected Minion device can impair system startup.

-# After 2nd reboot
+# After reboot

 Only command line login is shown on the screen attached to the control PC.

 # start and use vnc server
 ## ssh login to the control PC

-In the example code below the new control PC has the IP adddress 192.168.1.27
+In the example code below the new control PC has the IP address 192.168.1.27

 On your second local machine enter in the terminal: